peter28data/Tableau/README.md

 Above is our original dashboard, a powerful feature in Tableau are the embedded filters on the upper right Category chart.

-Below, Modifications to the original dashboard 3 of 3:
+Below, Modifications to the original dashboard:

 1. Removing the category chart
 2. Removing business segment
 3. Focusing on Revenue with geography & city chart

 ---

+### 📊 Healthcare Revenue Overview 3 of 3

 ![2020 geographic healthcare](https://github.com/peter28data/Tableau/blob/d2373996e5f656f3f167fa8e67c97ad015ea70b6/images/healthcare/2020%20Geographic%20Healthcare.png)